socialize/socialize-sdk-android/sdk/doc/sphinx/source/comment_view.rst

 v0.4.0 of the Socialize SDK introduced the "Comment View" which provides the creation and viewing of comments associated with an entity (URL).

-**NOTE** If you are using the Socialize Action Bar you do not need to use the Comment View directly, it is included in the Action Bar
+.. note:: If you are using the Socialize Action Bar you do not need to use the Comment View directly, it is included in the Action Bar

 .. image:: images/comment_list.png
 .. image:: images/activity.png